 Are you planning a trip to Hawaii (or just dreaming about one)?
 Check out this list of the best Hawaii botanical gardens for the ultimate tropical experience!

-This list of the best Hawaii botanical gardens contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.
+This list of the best Hawaii botanical gardens was written by Hawaii travel expert Marcie Cheung and contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.

 Botanical gardens in Hawaii are some of the most stunning botanical gardens in the world!

 A vacation to the Hawaiian Islands isn’t complete without exploring diverse Hawaiian flora at local botanical gardens.
 Hawaii boasts year-round warm weather.
 That and state’s volcanic ash soil create the perfect conditions for an explosion of tropical flowers and plants!

 You can find native Hawaiian plants in botanical gardens on each island.
 They’re plants that grow only on this island and came here naturally, whether by wind or sea.
 There are also other types of plants from around the world that people have brought to this state, called “introduced plants.”

 By visiting a Hawaiian botanical garden, you can enjoy a serene setting and get away from the cities.
 Whether you’re looking for an escape or just want to take in some of Hawaii’s natural wonders, these gardens will not disappoint!

 I’ve compiled a list of my family’s favorite botanical gardens in Hawaii that I think everyone should visit.
 I hope this article inspires your wanderlust and encourages you to make your own journey through paradise!